From a Frontend Developer to a Product Manager

 - Keep improving my communication skills, one of my key areas of interest.

-- Side projects make me discover the product area and I realized that I can be good at it, that I have more to offer to this world instead of my technical side.
+- Side projects make me discover the product area and I realized that I can be good at it and that I have more to offer to this world instead of my technical side.

 Although sometimes I think we developers are a bit spoiled, the environment it is getting really demanding, causing people to get burnt out at a very young age.